codophilic/Learn-Java/OOPS.md

 Hi
 ```

 - A character stream in Java is used to **handle text data**.
-It processes data in the form of **16-bit** characters (Unicode) and **automatically handles the conversion between bytes and characters** using a specific character encoding (e.g., UTF-8)
+It processes data in the form of **16-bit** characters (Unicode) and **automatically handles the conversion between bytes and characters using a specific character encoding (e.g., UTF-8).
+So the stream details are converted into the the unicode value and not the actual character.
+This means that when data is read from a file (which is stored as a sequence of bytes), the character stream will convert the byte sequence into Unicode characters (65,49,80..,C2 80, C2 81).**
+- Example: The byte sequence representing "A" in UTF-8 might be `0x41`.
+When you read it using `FileReader`, it converts this byte into the Unicode value `65` (which is the Unicode value for the character 'A').
-- Character streams are ideal for reading and writing text files because they manage encoding/decoding automatically, converting bytes into readable characters.
+- Character streams are ideal for reading and writing text files because they manage encoding/decoding automatically, converting bytes into readable  unicode characters.
 The key classes for character streams are Reader (for reading characters) and Writer (for writing characters).

 ### Key Difference between Byte-Oriented and Character Oriented Stream

-- The main difference between byte and character streams is that byte streams handle raw bytes without any encoding/decoding, while character streams automatically convert bytes into characters using a defined character encoding (like UTF-8).
+- The main difference between byte and character streams is that byte streams handle raw bytes without any encoding/decoding, while character streams automatically convert bytes into unicode characters using a defined character encoding (like UTF-8).
 - Byte streams are suitable for binary data, while character streams are better suited for text data.

 ![alt text](image-58.png)